U.S.-Born Islamic State Bride Appeals for Help to Escape Syria

 The government is refusing Hoda Muthana’s plea, arguing she is not an American citizen.

 Muthana was born in New Jersey and traveled to Syria in 2014 with a U.S. passport.
 She burnt it on arrival.
-“Bonfire soon, no need for these anymore, alhamdulliah [thanks be to God],” she tweeted, with a photo of her and several other women’s Western passports in flames.
+“Bonfire soon, no need for these anymore, alhamdulliah [thanks be to God],” she tweeted, with a photo of her and several other women’s Western passports ready for the flames.

 The government argues Muthana should never have been considered a citizen in the first place as she was the daughter of a diplomat serving for the Yemeni government at the time.